StuvaScript/project-starter/README.md

   - Airbnb
 - What format do you want your config file to be in?
   - JSON
-- Not sure
+- Would you like to install them now?
   - Yes
-- Not sure
+- Which package manager do you want to use?
   - npm

 <br>